getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/ram-bundles.md

 ## Uploading Bundles Manually

-Starting from version `1.43.0`, `sentry-cli` provides two additional parameters to the `upload-sourcemaps` command in order to simplify bundle uploads: `--bundle` and `--bundle-sourcemap`.
+Starting from version `1.43.0`, `sentry-cli` provides two additional parameters to the `upload-sourcemaps` command to simplify bundle uploads: `--bundle` and `--bundle-sourcemap`.
 Using those parameters, you can pass the path to the application bundle, along with its source map, and the bundle will be automatically extracted before the upload, if necessary:

 ```sh
 sentry-cli releases files RELEASE_ID upload-sourcemaps --bundle main.bundle --bundle-sourcemap main.bundle.map